bigdatagenomics/adam/docs/algorithms/reads.rst

    2014), which is used by the GATK for Marking Duplicates.
 Our implementation is fully concordant with the Picard/GATK duplicate removal engine, except we are able to perform duplicate marking for chimeric read pairs.
-[2]_ Specifically, because Picard’s traversal engine is restricted to processing linearly sorted alignments, Picard mishandles these alignments.
+[2]_ Specifically, because Picard's traversal engine is restricted to processing linearly sorted alignments, Picard mishandles these alignments.
 Since our engine is not constrained by the underlying layout of data on disk, we are able to properly handle